ACDP Overview

 - It doesn't define what

 metadatameans inside a body.
-That is the producer's domain. - It doesn't retract.
-Once published, bodies are permanent in v0.1.0; corrections are made via supersession.
+That is the producer's domain. - It doesn't delete.
+Bodies are permanent; corrections are made via supersession.
+Since 0.3.0, registries advertising the

 See docs/non-goals.md for the full list and rationale.